 I think this is really important when flying with an unreliable 2-stroke engine.
 I’ve landed into two very small fields during two unexpected emergency landings, so please believe that this does happen quite often.

 When you fly a wheeled paramotor you will need much more runway to land, and you simply can’t land in the small areas that you can with a foot launched paramotor.

-This means that you will have to be much more careful of where you're flying, and you'll want to fly higher so that you have more options, and more time to decide where to safely land if your engine fails.
+This means that you will have to be much more careful of where you’re flying.
+You’ll want to fly higher, so that you have more glide safe options in the event of a sudden engine failure.

 Is equipment more likely to fail if you’re a heavier pilot?

-During my training I remember talking to a beginner pilot who weighed 114 KG, and he was freaking out because of his weight.
-He was worried that the wing lines and carabiners would break because he weighed more than all of the other guys there.
+Back during my training, there was a heavier student who was freaking out because of his weight.
+He was worried that the wing lines and carabiners would break, because he weighed more than all of the other guys there.

-I'm sure that many bigger pilots have this concern, so it's worth mentioning that these fears are totally irrational.
-Of course there will be a little extra mechanical stress on all parts of the paramotor, but just think of the high G forces that acro paramotor pilots are pulling, and quality equipment simply doesn't fail.
+I’m sure that many bigger pilots have this concern, so it’s worth mentioning that these fears are totally irrational.
+Of course, there will be a little extra mechanical stress on all parts of the paramotor, but just think of the high G forces that acro paramotor pilots are pulling, and quality PPG rated equipment simply doesn’t fail.

 I believe that no matter what your weight is, you should be able to enjoy our awesome sport just as much as any other pilot.
 I’ve flown with many bigger pilots, some foot launching, and some trike pilots, and they’ve all been able to takeoff, land, and have just as much fun as any other pilot I’ve flown with.

 I’ve tried to be as thorough as possible, if you have any more questions regarding paramotor weight limit then post them below.
 Enjoy choosing your equipment!